 Who is the Scrum Master?

 If you’ve been in the product world for any length of time, you’ve definitely heard this term thrown around, but you might not know what it means.
 You can think of a Scrum master as a team captain, who helps everyone to understand the principles and processes of Scrum.

-The Scrum master keeps track of and organizes the Scrum events (the sprint, the daily scrums, the review and the retrospective) and the artefacts (product backlog, spring backlog, and increments.)
+The Scrum master keeps track of and organizes the Scrum events (the sprint, the daily scrums, the review and the retrospective) and the artifacts (product backlog, spring backlog, and increments.)
 This role requires a good understanding of leadership techniques, as you’d be leading the scrum team across the entire development cycle.
 The role is remarkably similar to a Product Manager, and there is often a large amount of overlap between the two roles.

-Agile vs Scrum: What’s the Difference?
+Agile vs. Scrum: What’s the Difference?